Forest Carbon Partnership Facility

 Activities Supported Activities supported by the FCPF:

-• The Readiness Fund helps prepare developing countries for participation in a future, large-scale, system of positive incentives for REDD+.
-This includes support for:
+• • The Readiness Fund, operating until 2022, helped prepare developing countries for participation in a large-scale, system of positive incentives for REDD+.
+This included support for:

 • Developing national reference scenarios for REDD+